Israel provided no evidence of UNRWA staff ties to 'terrorist groups', report says

 Live updates: Follow the latest on Israel-Gaza

-Israel provided no evidence to independent investigators to support its allegations that staff at the UN agency for Palestinian refugees were linked to "terrorist groups", a long-anticipated report, released on Monday, stated.
+Israel provided no evidence to independent investigators to support its allegations that staff at the UN agency for Palestinian refugees were linked to "terrorist groups", a long-awaited report, released on Monday, stated.

 “Israel made public claims that a significant number of UNRWA employees are members of terrorist organisations.
 However, Israel has yet to provide supporting evidence of this,” the 54-page report said.